hvmerode/junit-pipeline/README.md

   test must wait before the previous one is completed.
 * Templates residing in external repositories (GitHub and other Azure DevOps projects) are taken into account, but:
   * The _ref_ parameter is not (yet) fully implemented.
-Only the format "refs/heads/branch" is supported; the pattern "refs/tags/tag" is not yet supported
+Only the format "refs/heads/branch" is supported; the pattern "refs/tags/tag" is not yet supported .
   * If a remote external repository is updated, the update is not automatically included in the test; first delete the corresponding local directory; this enables the creation of q new clone of the external repository.
 For example, if an external repository is called 'Templates', 2 local directories are created, 'Templates' and 'Templates-source'; delete them both.
+  * An external GitHub repository is assumed to be public; no credentials are used to access the GitHub repository.
 * If the pipeline makes use of a resource in the test project for the first time, it needs manual approval first; for example, a variable group or an Environment.
 The Azure DevOps API returns an HTTP status 400.
-* If unknown service connections are used, the updated pipeline code is not valid YAML anymore, or a manual approval on a resource is required, the AzDo API returns an HTTP status code 400.
+* If unknown service connections are used, if the updated pipeline code is not valid YAML anymore, or if a manual approval of a resource is required, the AzDo API returns an HTTP status code 400.
 <br></br>

 ### Known bugs ##